 We document that daily CBO cost projections about legislative proposals reveal news about the future path of primary surpluses priced in by bond investors.
-We find the most important news is concentrated on days with cost releases of large negative proposals over our sample, corresponding to significant negative daily Treasury value responses.
-The cumulative daily Treasury value change on these large negative proposal days is -20%, while they are negligible on large positive cost release days.
+The most important news is detected on days when the CBO releases cost estimates for large negative proposals.
+These releases lead to significant negative daily Treasury value responses.
+The cumulative daily Treasury value change on large negative proposal days is -20%, but it is negligible on large positive cost release days.

 The Treasury valuation effects on days with large negative cost releases are inconsistent with a standard FIRE framework.
-Given that we can predict large negative proposals well before the cost release and show that large negative proposal days are not systematically related to aggregate factors affecting bond prices, these treasury value responses suggest that bond investors appear to be consistently underestimating the cash flow of the proposals, aggregate surpluses, or discount rates before the cost releases.
-The significant responses in convenience yields, expected inflation, nominal term premia, and long-term nominal yields on these days further reinforce the deviations of FIRE.

-We argue that investors are using the cost releases as signals to learn about the policy stance.
-Bond investors at the start of our sample in 1997 probably did not know the true model governing surplus policy and would have needed to gradually learn about the trend in deficits unfolding over the sample.
-We formalize this intuition about investor learning in a present value model where Bayesian investors use incoming cost releases to learn about the parameters and states governing surpluses, discount rates, and expected future Treasury supply.
+Treasury investors appear to be consistently underestimating the cash flow of the proposals, aggregate surpluses, or discount rates before the cost releases.
+The significant responses in convenience yields, expected inflation, nominal term premia, and long-term nominal yields on these days further reinforce the deviations from FIRE.
+We argue that Treasury investors use the cost releases to learn about the policy stance.
+Bond investors at the start of our sample in 1997 probably did not know the true model governing surplus dynamics.
+Instead, they would have needed to gradually learn about the trend in deficits unfolding over the sample.
+We develop a present-value model in which Bayesian investors use the incoming cost releases to learn about the parameters and states governing surpluses, discount rates, and expected future Treasury supply.

 Our model can account for the drops in the valuation of Treasurys on large negative proposal days and the insignificant responses on large positive proposal days.
 Cost releases about negative proposals enable investors to update their beliefs about the parameters governing policymakers' willingness to run persistent deficits and borrow more.
-The Treausry valuation drops imply investors do not expect Ricardian policy in the future to offset the increasing deficits.
-Our model finds that the majority of the Treasury value response on large negative proposal days is attributed to revisions in aggregate surplus news.
+The Treasury valuation drops imply investors expect that the fiscal expansion is not fully funded by offsetting future surpluses.
+Our model finds that the majority of the Treasury response to deficit news on large negative proposal days is unbacked and passed through to Treasury valuations.

-Overall, our paper highlights that the CBO cost projections about individual proposals contain valuable budgetary news, allowing bond investors to learn about the trajectory of future surpluses.
+Overall, our paper highlights that the CBO cost projections about individual proposals contain valuable budgetary news, allowing bond investors to learn about the trajectory of future deficits.